Kamaaina

 No analysis available

-The remarks directly identify the pool as saltwater multiple times, including "heated Saltwater pool" and "saltwater pool."
-This is clear evidence that the building's pool is salt water.
+The remarks directly identify the pool as saltwater multiple times.
+This is strong, repeated evidence that the building pool is salt water.

 In-unit laundry is strongly supported: multiple current listings explicitly say 'in unit washer and dryer,' 'washer/dryer in unit,' and 'the unit includes all major appliances, including an in-unit washer and dryer.'
 The MLS inclusion data is also consistent at 11/11 listings showing washer/dryer, so this appears to be a reliable building feature rather than a one-off remark.